uglyboy77/Trenzyy/README.md

 <h3>⛓️‍💥OVERVIEW</h3><br>
 This site is a Frontend design(UI) only.
 It encompasses of HTML,CSS & JS. <br> A well structured responsive website that was built to showcase my in-depth knowledge in website development.
-Trenzy Site took almost 72 hours of development, ensuring every element is well structured and appropriate.<br>
+Trenzy Site took almost a week of development, ensuring every element is well structured and appropriate.<br>
 It also contains my social media platforms where we can interact and share ideas concerning this modern day technology. <br>

 Built By: Baffour Brenya Agyenim Boateng <br>